 The following research questions was answered by the study:

-How does digital workplace affect employees’ task performance in MTN Southeast, Nigeria?
+How does the digital workplace affect employees’ task performance in MTN Southeast, Nigeria?

 What are the effects of information and communication technology on employees’ quality of work done in MTN Southeast, Nigeria?